 Spray Foam Roofing

-SPF Roofing systems from Invictus Spray Foam reduce energy costs and will add improved total R-Value to the roof.
+SPF Roofing systems from Invictus Spray Foam reduce energy costs and add improved total R-Value to the roof.
 White, Tan, or Grey finishes are available.
-White is the most reflective which will reduce energy consumption coupled with the high R-Value of the foam monolithic leak free barrier from the elements.
+White is the most reflective, which reduces energy consumption when coupled with the high R-Value of the foam monolithic leak-free barrier from the elements.

-If it is time to put a new roof on your building, a spray foam roof will allow you to save additional money in heating and cooling costs.
+If it is time to put a new roof on your building, a spray foam roof allows you to save additional heating and cooling costs.
 It adds an R-Value of about 6.5 per inch.
-In new construction applications, you can have the spray foam applied thicker to meet the insulation value you need and save money by not requiring insulation under your roof deck.
+In new construction applications, you can have spray foam applied thicker to meet the insulation value you need.
+It saves money by not requiring insulation under your roof deck.

-Another great benefit of spray foam roofing system is that it can be applied right over the top of many different existing roofing systems.
-This saves the extra labor costs and is more environmentally friendly.
-In addition, it keeps the old roof in place and out of landfills.
+Another great benefit of a spray foam roofing system is that it can be applied over many different existing roofing systems.
+This saves on extra labor costs.
+It is more environmentally-friendly because it keeps the old roof in place and out of landfills.

-If your buildings current insulation is adequate we can simply apply a silicone coating.
-This will leave your roof leak free for many years to come.
+If your building’s current insulation is adequate, we can apply a silicone coating.
+This will leave your roof leak-free for many years to come.
 Also, it can lower cooling costs due to the highly reflective color options.

-A 3 lbs. high density closed cell foam is sprayed on as a liquid.
-It tenaciously bonds itself to the substrate and instantly expands into foam.
-It can be sprayed in several passes to build slope to drain and to build up low areas for a uniform self flashing roof system.
+A 3 lbs. high-density closed-cell foam is sprayed on as a liquid.
+It tenaciously bonds itself to the substrate, instantly expanding into a foam.
+It can be sprayed in several passes to build a slope to drain and build up low areas for a uniform self-flashing roof system.

-SPF is water resistant but must be covered by an elastomeric coating to protect from UV rays.
-SPF roofing systems can last many years with proper maintenance and recoating every 10 to 15 years.
+SPF is water-resistant but must be covered by an elastomeric coating to protect from UV rays.
+SPF roofing systems can last many years with proper maintenance and recoating every 10 – 15 years.
 Roofs should be inspected twice per year for damage from large hail or other mechanical damage.

 Will wind damage an SPF roof?

 SPF roofing has excellent wind uplift resistance.
-It is great for extreme weather conditions for both residential and commercial buildings.
+It is ideal for extreme weather conditions for both residential and commercial buildings.
 It adheres and contours to the roof surface.
-It is self flashing.
+It is self-flashing.

 Another benefit of spray foam roofing is there are no fasteners.
 It adheres directly to the roof.
-Roof fasteners can, in a conventional roofing system, cause up to 30% heat loss from a structure due to thermal bridging.
+Roof fasteners can cause up to 30% heat loss from a structure due to thermal bridging in a conventional roofing system.

-There are a variety of different warranties that you can get along with a spray foam roof.
-Most will depend on the system you use and what the manufacturer will warranty it for.
-A lot of the warranty programs will include the customer needing to have us come in once a year and check your roof over and repair any potential problems.
+There are different warranties you can get along with a spray foam roof.
+Most depend on the system you use and what the manufacturer will warranty it for.
+Many warranty programs include the customer needing to have us come in once a year to check your roof and repair any potential problems.

-The topcoat that goes over the spray foam on your roof is what seals it all up.
-The topcoat is applied over the sprayfoam to protect it from the UV rays and prevent any possible leaks from occurring.
-The different types of Topcoats include: an acrylic coating, a silicone coating, or polyurea.
+The topcoat that goes over the spray foam on your roof is what seals it.
+It is applied over the spray foam to protect it from UV rays.
+It prevents any possible leaks from occurring.

-Which topcoat we use usually depends on what the manufacturer specifies to get you the best warranty.
+Which topcoat we use usually depends on what the manufacturer specifies in the warranty.
 Invictus Spray Foam believes silicone is the best coating option for extreme weather conditions.
 We cover most of New England with our SPF roofing and coating systems.